flagshipcompany/shopify-app-public/README.md

 The price that was displayed to the customer at the shipping method page in your storefront.

 * **Is Fufilled**
 Checks to see if the order has been fufilled in your admin page.
-An order is considered fufilled by the app when you mark the order as having been fully paid in your shopify admin page.
+An order is considered fufilled by the app when you mark the order as having been fully paid in your Shopify admin page.

 #### SmartShip actions
 An action that can be taken for the order, usually in the form of a button or a link.
 Different factors will determine what will be shown and what actions it will take.